email@example.com | (215) 453-9145

 “The museum was quite impressive in its own right.
 The amount of equipment they have on display there rivals any top-quality museum.
 Their shop facility is equally impressive.
 We saw that work on a steam engine restoration that might even be finished by now.
 At this museum, they offer a diesel operation experience that’s open to anyone.
 You can actually drive a diesel locomotive around the yard under your own control.
 You can’t do that anywhere else that I know of - that’s very cool!
 The volunteers there are as good as they come and are very dedicated to the success of the museum.

 We didn’t limit our trip to railroads though.
 TCS friend Tim Dickinson invited us out to the middle of his residential development.
 He grabbed a Nathan P3 air horn from his garage, tied into a compressor, set up in the middle of the street and shook the entire neighborhood out of their daily routine.
 Seriously, this was as wild of an experience as you could imagine.
-After talking down the alarmed neighbors and explaining to them what we were up to, we got some great air horn recordings!
+After calming down the alarmed neighbors and explaining to them what we were up to, we got some great air horn recordings!

 All in all, we captured a total of 15 locomotives during this trip (12 diesel, 3 steam) and recorded many additional bells and horns along the way.
 Some of these sounds have made it onto our currently released sound sets, and more will be included on future releases.